robertklee/robertklee/README.md

 #### ✅ Some of my most exciting projects include:
 - **Human Pose Estimation on COCO 2017 Dataset**:
 I led a team to design and train a deep neural network for human pose estimation (labelling various joint locations).
-Using a slightly modified stacked hourglass network, we achieved results comparable with state-of-the-art from late 2017, in less than three months of work.
+Using a modified stacked hourglass network and a newly implemented data ingestion and preprocessing pipeline, we achieved results comparable with state-of-the-art from late 2017, in less than three months of work.

 - **Road Segmentation Machine Learning Project on KITTI ROAD dataset**:
 A convolutional neural network (CNN) for semantic segmentation of road surfaces within a driving context.